 Dr Nilesh Patel (MSc), Ms Sarika Shah (MSc).

 Previous members of the group (and where they are now);

 Dr Mohammed Al-Haroni (Tromsø University, Norway), Dr Amitabha Bhattacharjee; (Assam University, India), Dr Michael Brouwer (Central Veterinary Institute, Netherlands), Dr Lena Ciric; (UCL, UK), Dr Azmiza Jasni; (Universiti Putra, Malaysia), Dr Francesco Santoro; (Siena University, Italy), Dr Maria Amalie Seier-Petersen; (Technical University of Denmark & National Food Institute, Denmark), Dr Xiaobo Song; (Tromsø University, Norway), Dr Philip Warburton; (Anglia Ruskin University, UK), Dr Rachael Whalan, Dr Rachel Williams; (UCL, UK).

 In Adam's lab there are currently projects available investigating various aspects of mobile genetic elements and antimicrobial resistance.
+Additional projects are available investigating the human microbiome.
 Potential MSc and PhD students and individuals suitable for personal fellowships should contact Adam directly.

 Tn number Registry; http://www.ucl.ac.uk/eastman/research/departments/microbial-diseases/tn

 |2009||PGCLTHE||Postgraduate Certificate in Learning and Teaching in Higher Education – Education||University College London|

 |1995||BSc Hons||Bachelor of Science – Applied Biology||Coventry University|